lsst-dm/ctrl_ingestd/README.md

 The `topics` section is set to the Kafka topics from which this ingestd daemon will ingest files.
 The topic name is a combination of the RSE name and the scope for that RSE.
 Each has a prefix mapping between logical file names and physical file names.
-Note that by default, if "fs_prefix" does not exist in the YAML file, the default value will be set to empty string: ""
+Note that by default, if `fs_prefix` does not exist in the YAML file, the default value will be set to empty string: ""

 The ingestd daemon listens to the topics "XRD1-test" and "XRD2-test" for messages coming from the rucio-daemons-hermesk daemon.